xianjie-alone/my-notes/toefl_notes/independent_writing/note_1.md

   - First and foremost/First of all, (**Point1**), as (**Fact1**).   <span style="color:blue">High</span>

-    - Education is more effective than infrastructure in changing the world, as education generates greater long-term welfare for the society we live in.
+    - <span style="font-size:1rem; background:red;">Education is more effective than infrastructure</span> in changing the world, as education generates greater long-term welfare for the society we live in.

   - Meanwhile, (**Fact 2**);   <span style="color:blue">Mid</span>

-    - Meanwhile, in the long term, people will be able to learn more knowledge, enhance their professional skills, and change the world they live in;
+    - Meanwhile, in the long term, people will be able to learn more knowledge, enhance their professional skills, <span style="font-size:1rem; background:skyblue;">and change the world they live in;</span> (分号：语法上是句号，逻辑上是逗号)
-    - 在写对观点的解释是，<span style="font-size:1rem; background:yellow;">问自己解释中的内容 what how where why who ?</span>
+    - <span style="font-size:1rem; background:orange;">在Mid部分写对观点的解释时（即Fact2），<span style="font-size:1rem; background:yellow;">问自己解释中的内容 what how where why who ?</span> 好在接下来的Fact3中有可写的内容。</span>
-      - 好在接下来有的可写

   - Not to mention that (**Fact 3**).  <span style="color:blue">Detail</span>

     - Follow
-      - Furthermore, people that are well-educated tend to place a heavy emphasis on their future generations as well, and thus a virtuous cycle is formed in the whole society.
+      - **Furthermore**, people that are well-educated tend to place a heavy emphasis on their future generations as well, and thus a virtuous cycle is formed in the whole society.

+        > <span style="font-size:1rem; background:skyblue;">and change the world they live in</span>

     - Fight
-      - On the other hand, an investment in infrastructure might give people an easier ride or faster Internet, but it hardly enhance the inner quality of the whole society.
+      - **On the other hand**, an investment in infrastructure might give people an easier ride or faster Internet, but it hardly enhance the inner quality of the whole society.

+        > <span style="font-size:1rem; background:red;">Education is more effective than infrastructure</span>

     - Fight & Follow
-      - Not to mention the fact that these highly educated citizens will be able to build better, stronger, and more efficient infrastructure in the future to serve the whole society.
+      - **Not to mention the fact that** these highly educated citizens will be able to build better, stronger, and more efficient infrastructure in the future to serve the whole society.

   - (Optional filler)

     - Summary/Conclusion
       - Therefore, the extent of the benefit of education is clear even to the layman’s eyes, and our government should place a heavy emphasis on the investment in education.
     - What if